OpenMoonRay/openmoonray-docs/docs/moonray/maps/TransformSpaceMap.md

         default: True

-        <p>When true, instance level transforms below the specified one are concatenated otherwise only the selected level's transform is used</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">When true, instance level transforms below the specified one are concatenated otherwise only the selected level's transform is used</p>

     <h3>from_space</h3>